AlbertNugroho/Project-Pony/README.md

       ├── Manifest.json               # Contains the lists of all the packages that your project depends on and their versions.
       ├── Packages-lock.json          # Contains packages that ensuring your project always uses the same versions of all dependencies and their sub-dependencies.
    ├── Project Settings               # Contains the configuration of your game to control the quality settings, icon, or even the cursor settings
-├── README.md                         # The description of Project-Pony file from About til the developers and the contribution for this game.
+├── README.md                         # The description of Super Pony Fighter X file from About til the developers and the contribution for this game.
 ```

 <br>